DrLex0/print3d-adjustable-glass-bed-bracket/README.md

 * **Print pins and nuts with fine or coarse thread?** The coarse thread is easier to print but offers rougher adjustment.
 I recommend to try the fine thread first.
 * **Print regular or small knobs?** You only need the smaller ones if you have a thin bed and the regular size knob would stick out above the glass.
 Otherwise the regular ones are easier to adjust.
 * **Print regular or extra long pins?** The *XL* versions of the pins are slightly longer than the normal ones.
 Only print the longer ones if necessary, because printing them in ABS or PC will be even more difficult than the shorter ones.
 If these still are too short, you definitely need to find a glass plate that more closely matches the size of the heated bed.
 * **Print hollow or solid pins?** In most cases you should print the hollow one, it is less likely to warp during printing.
 Only use the solid one if you have a good reason.
-(There is no hollow version of the CoarseThread because its shape leaves no room for a hollow space.)
+(There is no hollow version of the coarseThread because its shape leaves no room for a hollow space.)

 ## Printing

 *This must be printed in a material that can withstand the heat of the heated bed!*

 The model that comes out of Customizer is ready to print _without supports_.
 The worst overhangs are 45°, which should be easy to print if you have tuned your printer well.
-A fan can help with the overhangs, but if you print ABS, either reduce fan speed if you can, or print hot and slowly.
+A fan can help with the overhangs but if you print ABS, either reduce fan speed if you can, or print hot and slowly.

+If the pins seem too thick to fit inside the knobs, you can try re-printing the knobs scaled to 102% or more in the XY plane.
+(Mind that this is a sign that your printer is not printing accurately and you would be better off fixing the root cause of that problem than doing workarounds like this.)

 I printed the nuts and pins at 0.1 mm, the bracket at 0.2 mm.
 I printed extra slowly for additional strength.
 I used a brim on the corner pieces, but this was probably unnecessary.
 Print the pins at 100% infill.
 Infill for the other parts doesn't really matter, but I do recommend to print them with 3 perimeters for strength.
 To get the best detail on the threads of the pin, print slowly with the fan enabled if necessary.
-If you really have trouble printing the pins, you might try printing them upright, or use the ‘CoarseThread’ versions instead.
+If you really have trouble printing the pins, you might try printing them upright, or use the ‘coarseThread’ versions instead.

 The **material** choice is important.
 Most crucial are the pins, because they are pushed against the heated bed, hence must be the most heat-resistant.
 What material you need, depends on the maximum temperature to which you will heat the bed during everyday use.
 From best to worst, here are some choices for the most common filaments:
 * **Polycarbonate (PC):** this is an excellent material because it can withstand all reasonable heated bed temperatures, therefore if you print the brackets with it, you will never have to worry about the bed temperature.
 I would recommend it if you will often print ABS at bed temperatures near 110°C. Unfortunately PC is difficult to print with.
 The absolute minimum extruder temperature is [260°C](http://reprap.org/wiki/Polycarbonate#Heater_Settings).
 You need an all-metal hot-end to print at that temperature, because the teflon liners in standard hot-ends will quickly degrade at that temperature, releasing toxic fumes.
-You can of course order a PC print through 3DHubs.
+You can of course order a PC print through a service like 3DHubs.
 If price is an issue, it is OK to have only the pins printed in PC, and print the brackets and knobs yourself in ABS.
-* **ABS:** this is a good material because it will not easily deform below 110°C. If you will mostly print PLA and PETG, and only occasionally ABS, then printing the brackets in ABS is perfectly OK.
+* **ABS:** this is a good material because it will not easily deform below 110°C. If you will mostly print PLA and PETG, and only occasionally ABS, then ABS brackets are perfectly OK.
 You might need to print new pins from time to time because they may bend after a while.
 To minimize deformation, always follow the instructions from the *Mounting* and *Using* sections!
 * **PETG:** this is good if you will never heat the bed above 75°C, e.g. if you'll only print PLA and occasionally PETG.
 Don't use it if you will ever have to do an ABS print though.
 * **PLA:** I would not recommend this, unless you'll never heat the bed above 55°C. If you would ever need to heat the bed above 60°C, your PLA pins and brackets will deform or melt.